-How do I create a config rule for unsupported resource types using AWS Config?
+How do I create an AWS Config rule for unsupported resource types?

 6 minutos de lectura